 The keyboard/video/mouse (KVM) connects the ports on all nodes (cluster, storage, and management) to a single console through a central switch.

-Fibre Channel
+Fibre Channel cables

-The Fibre Channel provides Fibre-Channel connections between the storage nodes and the storage servers and between the storage servers and the storage expansion units.
+Fibre Channel cables provide Fibre-Channel connections between the storage nodes and the storage servers and between the storage servers and the storage expansion units.

 Power distribution units